 The APU Start Checklist is straight forward, though there are a few checks to be accomplished along the way.
-Once the APU is providing AC electrical power, the entire airplane will be powered and many required checks become impossible.
+Once the APU is providing AC electrical power, the entire airplane will be powered and many of the required checks become possible.
 Read more about this under G450 APU, and G450 AC Essential Relay Check.

 Before you start this jet engine, it might be helpful to consider the APU starter places a tremendous electrical load on your batteries.
 Unlike the other aircraft in the GV series, the battery switching is quite clever for the G450 APU.
 The starter load is normally taken by the left battery but the right battery powers the ECU.
 For a video of the electrical panel during an APU start, see G450 APU Start / Electrical Panel.

 - Emergency Power . . .
 ON

 - Left / Right Batteries . . .
 ON

 - Batteries Volts . . .
 Check (22V DC MIN)

 - External AC . . .
 ON

 - APU Fire Test . . .
 PEFORM